Resources for Parents & Families

-Although students are typically the primary decision-makers when it comes to study abroad, you are an important part of a network of support for Carnegie Mellon students who study abroad.
+Although students are typically the primary decision-makers when it comes to study abroad, parents and families are an important part of a network of support for Carnegie Mellon students who study abroad.

 The primary concerns of many parents are (1) the cost of study abroad and (2) safety.
-You will be glad to know that pre-departure orientation sessions are required for all students prior to going abroad and provide fundamental health and safety guidance.
+You will be glad to know that study abroad advisors address the financial logistics of study abroad during each student appointment, and that pre-departure orientation sessions providing fundamental health and safety guidance are required for all students prior to going abroad.
 Additionally, each student completes an emergency contact form to ensure ease of contact, if necessary.
 The study abroad staff is available to address these and other relevant questions.

 Overview of Study Abroad